Walk-in shower ideas will inspire you to introduce a luxurious shower to your bathroom – no matter the size of the space or your budget.

 - A double entry, or walk-through, is designed to be sited centrally and can be accessed from either end.

 1. Use luxurious materials to create a statement walk-in shower

-There are few materials that can create the feeling of luxury in bathroom design that marble can.
-Elegant, understated and effortlessly beautiful, marble is usually used in bathrooms to create a statement finish, and although it is an expensive investment, it is a look that will last a lifetime.
+There are few materials that can create the feeling of opulence in bathroom design that marble can.
+Elegant, understated and effortlessly beautiful, marble is usually used in luxury bathrooms to create a statement finish, and although it is an expensive investment, it is a look that will last a lifetime.

 'I also adore the fact that all stones are different and have their one of a kind unique colors and veining.
 However, I always suggest going to a stone or tile showroom or a stone-yard to view full slabs before choosing your final stone.'

 2. Build a walk-in shower beneath the eaves or an alcove

 When planning a walk-in shower layout in a loft or attic room, make sure you position the shower where the room is at full height.
 It’s surprising how little space is needed – and what can be achieved by building a walk-in shower under the eaves.

 Be sure to check that your floor joists are up to the job.
 If planning a walk-in shower or looking at wet room ideas, make sure the room is tanked to prevent leaks.

 Placing a walk-in shower in a tucked away corner is a smart option for busy households, where the master bathroom needs to be used by everyone.
 Consider walk-in shower ideas with a sunken shower tray or a complete wet room if you have children or live with anyone with mobility issues, to prevent any trips.

 Although small, the space above certainly isn't dull.
 Opt for dark and moody metro tiles, or veined marble for a five-star boutique hotel aesthetic.
 The feather jacket is optional...